 32. Pretend That Your Crush Is Gone

-Talk to others as much as you can, spend as much time around them.
+Talk to others as much as possible, and spend as much time around them.
 The best remedy for liking someone is to spend more time with them.

 33. Find Another Crush

-Doing the comparison thing helps a lot because when you go back to your original crush, you’re like, wow, this person isn’t very good compared to this other person.
+Making the comparison helps a lot because when you return to your original crush, you’re like, wow, this person isn’t very good compared to another person.

-Especially if you find another crush that’s ridiculously out of the other person’s league like a celebrity, like a movie star, or a supermodel, but when you do that, get into comparison-it is over this person.
+Especially if you find another crush that’s ridiculously out of the other person’s league, like a celebrity, movie star, or a supermodel, but when you do that, get into comparison-it is over this person.
 You’ll realize they aren’t so great.
 There’s better out there.

 Why do I care so much about this person?
 I have looked back on my life at some of the people I’ve had crushes on, and I’m like, why?
 I was so focused on one person.
 It was embarrassing.

 The younger you are, the less experience you have regarding human nature and knowing what people are like.
-So you don’t understand, you don’t see what you’re missing.
+So you don’t understand or see what you’re missing.

 You don’t know what you’re not seeing.
-You don’t know what’s wrong with people because you haven’t yet learned to put together all the pieces of someone’s personality.
+You don’t know what’s wrong with people because you haven’t yet learned to assemble all the pieces of someone’s personality.

-If you have a crush, the best advice I can give is to ask them out because either they will say yes, and then oh, great, you’ll get to go on a date with them, or they’ll say no. Then it’ll be yeah, painful, embarrassing, humiliating, but at least at that point, you’ll be like, oh, I don’t have a crush anymore.
+If you have a crush, the best advice I can give is to ask them out because either they will say yes, and then oh, great, you’ll get to go on a date with them, or they’ll say no. Then it’ll be painful, embarrassing, humiliating, but at least then, you’ll be like, oh, I don’t have a crush anymore.

 I’m over this person.
-It might bring up something because you might be like, I don’t want to do that.
+It might bring up something because you might say, I don’t want to do that.
 I don’t want to ask the person out.
 Why not?
-Maybe if you have that reaction, it’s because I prefer keeping them at a distance.
+If you have that reaction, I prefer keeping them at a distance.

 That’s when they’re most attractive.
-Sometimes, when you start to play in your mind, the scenario of asking this person out and seeing that it’s possible that you could, the person becomes way less attractive.
+Sometimes, when you start to play in your mind the scenario of asking this person out and seeing that it’s possible that you could, the person becomes less attractive.

-They become more attainable, and that whole element of lack of attainability goes out the window.
-It makes you calm down a bit and see things in a more clear light.
+They become more attainable, and that lack of attainability disappears.
+It makes you calm down and see things in a clearer light.
 It is the big thing that I don’t relate to anymore, but I used to be there when I was younger because having a crush for a long time is pointless.

 35. Think About Your Crush’s Perspective

-One of the most important things I’ve learned over the years is that if you continue interacting with your crush the same way you did before you got rejected, you’re not going to get over it mentally.
-It hurdles and feels like, hey, this person doesn’t like me; it’s time to move on.
+One of the most important things I’ve learned over the years is that if you continue interacting with your crush the same way you did before you got rejected, you won’t get over it mentally.
+It hurdles and feels like this person doesn’t like me; it’s time to move on.

-Instead, if you keep talking to them every single day, joking around as if nothing happened, as if they didn’t turn you down, well, then you’re going to maintain that level of hope and think maybe I can change their mind.
+Instead, if you keep talking to them every day, joking around as if nothing happened, as if they didn’t turn you down, well, you’ll maintain that level of hope and think, maybe I can change their mind.

-Maybe they weren’t sure, or they’re not ready to date me yet.
+Maybe they weren’t sure, or they were not ready to date me yet.
 All bright ideas are possible, and they’re not always practical.
 We’re still hoping that our crush will be the one to take the action step here.
 Our crush will be the one that will limit their interaction with us.
-They’re going to talk to us, lesThey’re’re going to realize that we have feelings for them, and they’re going to change their behavior based on that.
+They’re going to talk to us.
+Yes, they will realize that we have feelings for them, and they will change their behavior based on that.

-But the truth of the matter is the change has to come from us.
+But the truth is the change has to come from us.
 Think about it from your crush’s perspective.
 Before they found out that you liked them, things were every day.

 36. Don’t Make Friendship